9 Types of Accountants Who Do More Than Just Taxes

 When you think of an accountant, whom do you picture?
-Most people would envision a frazzled business professional tirelessly working to file their clients’ tax claims.
-Accountants and taxes often go hand-in-hand.
+Many people may envision a somewhat-frazzled business professional tirelessly working to file their clients’ tax claims.
+For the average person, accountants and taxes often go hand-in-hand.

-It turns out you can still take advantage of the exciting earning potential and faster-than-average job growth.
-Keep reading to familiarize yourself with some lesser-known types of accountants.
+Keep reading to familiarize yourself with some of these potentially lesser-known accounting positions.
 Who knows?
-Your future job title may be featured in this list.
+Your future job title might be featured in this list!

-9 types of accountants you may not know about
+9 Different accounting jobs you may not know about

 A CPA’s role is that of a trusted advisor, helping their clients plan and meet their financial goals, while also assisting in other fiscal matters.
 This could include audits and reviews, forensic accounting, consulting and/or litigation services.